SympaOy/webcodingforbeginners/README.md

 ```

 ## Large assignments
 - Implement way for the user to **select the country using a drop-down menu** instead of typing in a country code.
 You can fetch the list of countries from a World Bank API at address [https://api.worldbank.org/v2/country?format=json&per_page=400](https://api.worldbank.org/v2/country?format=json&per_page=400){:target="_blank"}.
-For comparison, look at the branch [dropdowncountryselection](https://github.com/mikkokotola/populationgraphs/tree/dropdowncountryselection){:target="_blank"} of the repository.
+Try using a [`<select>` HTML element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select){:target="_blank"} for selecting the countries.
+For comparison, you can look at the branch [dropdowncountryselection](https://github.com/mikkokotola/populationgraphs/tree/dropdowncountryselection){:target="_blank"} of the repository.
 - Implement functionality to select the age segment to display (see the age segments under Small assignments).

 ## Feedback for the extras